 We have innovative programs where you can apply for funding to develop a service project in town or go to India to serve by working with low income women and children.
 You can go to national conferences and met other college student leaders.

-In recognition of students’ efforts, Hastings annually receives the President’s Community Honor Roll.
-Hastings students consistently win local and national awards for their efforts, and you can even have an emphasis in Peace, Justice and Social Change via the Sociology Major.
+In recognition of students’ efforts, Hastings annually receives the President’s Community Honor Roll and Hastings students consistently win local and national awards for their efforts.